Markyjay/inbetweens/readme.md

 - Jubril my mentor at Code Institute who was very patient and generous with his time.

-- Kyle Clow, Stephen Dawson and Jody Murray fellow students I met during hackathons i have taken part in.
+- Kyle Clow, Stephen Dawson and Jody Murray fellow students I met during hackathons.
 They helped me kindly and patiently with advice and encouragement.

 - Patricia Young my mother who has been encouraging and patient with me throughout the project.